 To strengthen the utility of beneficial ownership transparency as an anti-corruption tool, PEPs should be clearly identified, as they hold positions or have relationships that can be abused for the purposes of laundering illicit funds, corruption or bribery, and therefore have higher risks associated with them.

-Where ownership or control is held indirectly through multiple entities, disclosure of intermediate steps in a chain is helpful.
-It provides detail about how beneficial ownership is operating and enables data to be joined up from different sources.
-The ability to link beneficial ownership information transnationally is essential to realising its full potential to expose networks of illicit financial flows and support robust and efficient due diligence in the global economy.
+Where ownership or control is held indirectly through multiple entities, full visibility of ownership chains is important for joining up beneficial ownership data from different sources.
+Linking data transnationally is essential to realising its full potential to expose networks of illicit financial flows and support robust and efficient due diligence in the global economy.